Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2019/Day1/worksheet/Day1_Worksheet_LinuxAlignmentParsimony.md

 # Homework Questions:
 ___
 ## Homework Question 1:
+In less then 3 sentences explain why a human hand and a Gorrilla hand look alike?

 ## Homework Question 2:

 ## Homework Question 3:
 ## Homework Question 4:
 Rerun through the worksheet using a different different from the "Ruhfel_unaligned_fasta" folder.
-Do everything a side a new directory named, [YourLastName_GeneName].
-Email your compressed folder with and aligned sequence and a Parsimony phylogeny.
+Do everything inside a new directory named, [YourLastName_GeneName].
+Email your compressed folder with and aligned sequence and a parsimony phylogeny to me.